 Your Brain: Explaining Fight or Flight to Kids

-First the printable explains that different parts of our brain have their own jobs.
-It highlights some important areas of the brain then briefly describes what that part of the brain does.
+First, the printable explains that different parts of our brain have their own jobs.
+It highlights some important areas of the brain and then briefly describes what that part of the brain does.

-Including, how all the areas of the brain work together.
-The text covers the prefrontal cortex (thinking brain) and the amygdala (where fight or flight is activated).
+This includes how all the areas of the brain work together.
+The text covers the prefrontal cortex (the thinking brain) and the amygdala (where fight-or-flight is activated).

-Then, describes how if you’re in danger, overwhelmed, or really upset, and the thinking brain isn’t able to do it’s job, the amygdala takes over.
+Then, it describes how if you’re in danger, overwhelmed, or really upset and the thinking brain isn’t able to do its job, the amygdala takes over.

 Lastly, the text explains that this can happen to everyone.
 It’s a natural brain response.